Panthers owner: If SC Senate doesn’t approve incentives, I’ll stay in Charlotte

 “But listen.
 We’d like to go there.
 Hopefully we can.
 And I said the first day when I was in the building, I’d like for this to be a two-state team.
 That’s a part of that.
 I do believe that most of the people in South Carolina want this, and I think it will get done.”

-The State reporters Avery Wilks and Maayan Schecter contributed to this report.
+The State reporters Avery Wilks and Maayan Schechter contributed to this report.

 Comments